cyberflamingo/exobrain/what-is-object-oriented-programming.md

 # What is Object Oriented Programming

-**Object Oriented Programming** or **OOP* is a programming paradigm created to deal with the growing complexity of larger software systems.
+**Object Oriented Programming** or **OOP** is a programming paradigm created to deal with the growing complexity of larger software systems.

-OOP sections some area of the code to make the whole code interacts with only small chuncks of code.
-This make it easier to deal than chunking big blob of dependency that just waits to throw errors.
+OOP sections some area of the code to make the whole code interacts with only small chunks of code.
+This make it easier to deal than chunking big blob of dependencies that just wait to throw errors.

 ## Objets

 OOP has **Object** in its name.
 Let's define it.

-First, objects are created from classes.
+First, objects are created from **classes**.
 Classes are like molds.
-What comes out of the mold in an object.
-Classes define the basic outliens of what the object should be made of and what it should be able to do.
+What comes out of the mold in an **object**.
+Classes define the basic outlines of what the object should be made of and what it should be able to do.

 Defining a class in Ruby is pretty similar to defining a method: